fsi-hack4autism/hackathon-2025/README.md

 Copilot assists the Board Certified Behavior Analyst (BCBA) in designing customized programs specifically tailored for each child.
 By integrating advanced AI and cognitive technology, Copilot helps create individualized treatment plans centered around activities that the child enjoys and responds to positively.
 Over the course of a lifetime, utilizing Copilot should change the trajectory of an individual's outcomes, providing a higher quality of care and support.

 #### Scenario
-* The co-pilot will be able to ingest past program summaries in multi-modal form - videos, notes (digitized and undigitized), voide recordings, etc
+* The co-pilot will be able to ingest past program summaries in multi-modal form - videos, notes (digitized and undigitized), voice recordings, etc
 * Based on these, the co-pilot will place the child in a cohort of other children with similar assessments and markers
 * Based on past successes of children in the cohort, the co-pilot will suggest a recalibrated treatment and markers (if needed) to the BCBA
 * It can generate a progress summary at any given point of time